12 Days/11 Nights

-TUE, NOV 10: Depart for Israel
+TUE, OCT 18: Depart for Israel

-WED, NOV 11: Arrive in the Holy Land
+WED, OCT 19: Arrive in the Holy Land

-THU, NOV 12: Caesarea and Mount Arbel
+THU, OCT 20: Caesarea and Mount Arbel

-This morning we will head up the coast to Caesarea to see its impressive archaeological remains and consider many of the events we read about in Acts.
+After breakfast and checking out of our hotel we will head up the coast to Caesarea to see its impressive archaeological remains and consider many of the events we read about in Acts.
 We will then make our way to Megiddo to explore the remains of multiple civilizations who conquered this strategic city in the Jezreel Valley.
 After lunch we will ascend the Carmel Mountain Range to the Muhraka Monastery, which commemorates Elijah’s confrontation with the prophets of Baal, followed by a stop in Haifa to see the beautiful Baha’i Gardens.

-FRI, NOV 13: Galilee and Nazareth
+FRI, OCT 21: Galilee and Nazareth

 We’ll begin this day with a stop at the Church of Peter's Primacy along the serene shores of the Sea of Galilee. followed by a visit to Magdala, the hometown of Mary Magdalene, and see the remains of a synagogue from the first century where Jesus would have taught.
 We’ll then head to Mount Arbel that overlooks the Sea of Galilee, which is the likely location of the Jesus' Great Commission, followed by lunch at the Pagoda Restaurant where you will have the opportunity to eat St. Peter's Fish.
 We will then make our way to the Nazareth Village for a guided tour of this recreation of a 1st century Galilean community.
 If time allows we will stop to see the Church of the Annunciation and the Mount Precipice overlook.
 Back at our hotel we will learn about and celebrate Shabbat before enjoying dinner together.

-SAT, NOV 14: Galilee and Capernaum
+SAT, OCT 22: Galilee and Capernaum

-SUN, NOV 15: Galilee and the Dead Sea
+SUN, OCT 23: Galilee and the Dead Sea

 Before departing the Galilee we’ll visit the Yardenit, a baptismal site where you are welcome to declare or renew your faith in waters of the Jordan River.
 We’ll then travel to Bet She’an, site of spectacular archaeological excavations dating back to biblical times.
 If time allows we'll visit Ma'ayan Harod (also known as Gideon’s Spring) and Bet Alpha, the remains of a 6th century synagogue at the foot of Mount Gilboa.
 We will then make the drive to the southern resort area along the Dead Sea, where you are welcome to enjoy some leisurely floating at the lowest place on earth.

-MON, NOV 16: Northern Dead Sea and Judean Wilderness
+MON, OCT 24: Northern Dead Sea and Judean Wilderness

-TUE, NOV 17: Jerusalem
+TUE, OCT 25: Jerusalem

-This morning we will visit Yad Vashem, a powerful and somber memorial to the 6 million Jewish victims of the Holocaust.
+This morning we will visit Yad Vashem, a powerful and somber museum and memorial to the 6 million Jewish victims of the Holocaust.
 We will then visit the Israel Museum, home of the Dead Sea Scrolls and other amazing historical artifacts dating back to the time of the Canaanites.

-WED, NOV 18: The Old City of Jerusalem and the Temple Mount
+WED, OCT 26: The Old City of Jerusalem and the Temple Mount

 On our first day touring the Old City we will stop for a time of individual prayer and reflection at the Western Wall (aka, Kotel), Judaism's holiest site.
 Afterwards we will visit the Temple Mount where the Dome of Rock and Al-Aqsa Mosque are located.
 We then make our way along the traditional Via Dolorosa, which will include a stop at the Church of St. Anne and the Pools of Bethesda, concluding with the Church of the Holy Sepulcher.
 After lunch in Jewish Quarter we will have a self-guided tour at the Temple Institute, and then conclude our day with a stop at the Jerusalem Archaeological Park Davidson Center where we will visit the remains of the southern steps to the Temple mount once used by Jesus and his disciples.

-THU, NOV 19: City of David and Bethlehem
+THU, OCT 27: City of David and Bethlehem

-We will begin our day with a visit to the City of David to learn about the history of the ancient Israelites before we descend to the Gihon Spring and visit the Siloam Pool via a hike through Hezekiah’s Tunnel.
+We will begin our day with a visit to the City of David to learn about the history of the ancient Israelites before we descend to the Gihon Spring and visit the Pool of Siloam via a hike through Hezekiah’s Tunnel.
 We will then make our way to Bethlehem to have lunch at the Shepherd’s Valley Village Tent Restaurant before stopping at the Shepherd’s Field Monastery and the Church of Nativity to remember the Christmas story.
 While we're in Bethlehem we will also stop to shop for quality olive wood products made by Palestinian artisans and have an opportunity to get better acquainted with those who live in this community.

-FRI, NOV 20: Jerusalem
+FRI, OCT 28: Jerusalem

-SAT, NOV 21: Return Home
+SAT, OCT 29: Return Home